 - Hot Water

-As you can see, you don’t really need a lot of equipment or ingredients to make this type of coffee, but we do recommend that you use a proper type of coffee maker for this job as it is the only way to truly replicate this style of iced coffee.
+As you can see, you don’t need a lot of equipment or ingredients to make this type of coffee, but we recommend that you use a proper type of coffee maker for this job as it is the only way to truly replicate this style of iced coffee.

 Step 1: Measure Your Ice

 To start, add your ice to your Chemex.
 For the best results, be sure you use a kitchen scale.
 For a 16-ounce cup of Japanese iced coffee, add 8 ounces of ice to the Chemex to account for approximately half of your finished volume.

 Grind your coffee of choice and measure out about 1.8 grams of coffee for every finished ounce of brewed coffee.
 For best results, try using a medium-coarse ground.

 So, for a 16-ounce beverage, you will use about 30 grams of coffee.
 If you don’t have a scale handy, each tablespoon is equal to about 5 grams of coffee.

 Boil your water on the stove or with your electric kettle until it reaches somewhere between 195°F and 205°F. Once it reaches this temperature, immediately remove it from the heat.